 The Solaris ‘Stellar Horizon’ has a sound that I haven’t experienced before.
 They are the realest sounding IEMs I have heard.
 If I didn’t know better, I would assume that the audio was coming from a huge acoustically treated chamber filled with musicians all playing just for me.
 Bass sounds real.
 No boom or overdoing it.
 Mids sound real.
 The tone, texture and timbre match exactly with my experience of listening to drums, guitars and vocals being performed live and in person.
 This is something I haven’t heard before from any set of IEMs.
 There’s an edge to each sound that is so pleasing, and the Solaris delivers audio quickly and clearly.
 Highs extend endlessly and help to create space which provides an impressively wide and deep soundstage.
 The overall experience seems so effortless that it would be easy to assume that the earphones are doing nothing, and that’s the beauty.
 It’s like a great actor.
 The best ones seem as though they aren’t acting at all.

-Campfire Audio Solaris ‘Stellar Horizon’: Verdict
+Campfire Audio Solaris ‘Stellar Horizon’

 Comments 1